 Bead and wire art evolved from plain wire art.
 With just needle nose pliers they would shape the wire into toys such as cars and planes and other various practical and decor items.
 Later the idea of wrapping beaded wire around the frames was introduced.
 Beading is an ancient African art form and added to the wire work, a unique modern African art form was born.

 WIREWORX: Yes to Africa- No to China and Haiti

 By around 2003, bead and wire art was being made almost exclusively by perhaps a few hundred Zimbabwean artisans.
 However, shortly before WIREWORX began, a US company who’d been working with a few dozen artisans in South Africa moved to China and put together a group of Chinese to copy this African art form.
-Since then this company has considerably expanded their range of bead and wire products and continues to aggressively market their Chinese versions of the authentic African bead and wire animals.
+Since then this company had considerably expanded their range of bead and wire products and continued to aggressively market their Chinese versions of the authentic African bead and wire animals.
 This initially had a serious affect on the livelihood of the original African artisans.
 Fortunately WIREWORX, among a few others, came along and provided many of these artisans with a livelihood.
-The heavy marketing has made this unique art more commonplace, hence lowering its value and has created more competition, making it more difficult for the African artisans to make a decent living.
+This other companies heavy marketing has made this unique art more commonplace, hence lowering its value and has created more competition, making it more difficult for the African artisans to make a decent living.
 Some even feel that this is cultural theft.